ManpreetBahl/THINGS/README.md

 ﻿# CAT THINGS
  CAT THINGS is a lightweight inventory control system developed for the CAT.
- CAT THINGS will keep track of inventory levels, track usage trends, Create shopping lists, and send alerts on low inventory.
+ CAT THINGS will keep track of inventory levels, track usage trends, create shopping lists, and send alerts on low inventory.

 ## API Install Instructions
-1) Prerequisite: [node.js](https://nodejs.org/en/) must be installed on your machine before proceeding
+1) Prerequisite: [node.js](https://nodejs.org/en/) must be installed on your machine before proceeding.
-2) Open a console and navigate to the THINGS/API/things-api directory then execute
+2) Open a console and navigate to the THINGS/API/things-api directory then execute:
 ```bash
 npm install
 ```
-3) Create a file in API/things-api/conf/db/db_info.js
+3) Create a file in API/things-api/conf/db/db_info.js.
-4) Add the following lines
+4) Add the following lines:
 ```javascript
     exports.config = {
         user: 'username', //env var: PGUSER